julien-muke/deploy-nextjs-app-on-aws-amplify/README.md

 9. You are redirected to the Add repository branch page for your app in the Amplify console.

-10. In the Recently updated repositories list, select the name of the repository to connec.
+10. In the Recently updated repositories list, select the name of the repository to connect.

 11. In the Branch list, select the name of the repository branch to connect.